RedPillAnalytics/checkmate-examples-archive/obi/sample-12c/README.md

 Checkmate is built using [Gradle](https://www.gradle.org): a declarative, [DSL](https://en.wikipedia.org/wiki/Domain-specific_language)-based build tool most commonly associated with building JVM-based software and [Android apps](https://developer.android.com/studio/index.html).
 Specifically, Checkmate is a series of [Gradle Plugins](https://guides.gradle.org/designing-gradle-plugins/).
 The following OBI functionality exists in the [com.redpillanalytics.checkmate.obi](https://plugins.gradle.org/plugin/com.redpillanalytics.checkmate.obi) plugin: source control integration, content versioning and publishing, automated regression and integration testing, and automated deployments.

+A real delivery pipeline will likely have a Continuous Delivery server involved in this process, such as Jenkins, TravisCI, etc. All of these CD servers have Gradle integration which makes Checkmate easy to use.
+But honestly, all CD servers also provide simple CLI integration for any tool, and this is the usual way we integrate Checkmate, especially when using [Jenkins Pipeline](https://jenkins.io/doc/book/pipeline/) configurations.

 # Basic Configuration
 This Quickstart uses the standard apporach of configuring Checkmate using a [`build.gradle`](https://docs.gradle.org/current/userguide/tutorial_using_tasks.html#sec:hello_world) file in the project directory, but there are options for placing hierachical `build.gradle` files throughout the build filesystem.
 This repository already contains a functioning [`build.gradle`](build.gradle) file, with all the necessary configurations already made, with several of the advanced features that we will apply later commented out.